MoritzLaurer/prompt_templates/docs/index.md

 ...     current_date="Wednesday, 11 December 2024"
 ... )
 >>> messages
-PopulatedPrompt([{'role': 'system', 'content': '<artifacts_info>\nThe assistant can create and reference artifacts during conversations.
-Artifacts are ...'}, {'role': 'user', 'content': 'Create a tic-tac-toe game for me in Python'}])
+[{'role': 'system', 'content': '<artifacts_info>\nThe assistant can create and reference artifacts during conversations.
+Artifacts are ...'}, {'role': 'user', 'content': 'Create a tic-tac-toe game for me in Python'}]
 ```

 #### 5. Use the populated template with any LLM client